Satrikh: History

 The Muslims made their first settlement at Satrikh, in 421 AD. / 1030 AD Ghazi Saiyyed Salar Sahu or Saiyed Salar Dawood or Sahu Bin Ataullah Alavi or Salar Sahu (Persian: غازى سيد سالار ساھو) was commander in the army of Sultan Mahmud Ghaznavi who came to the Indian subcontinent in the early 11th century.
 Salar Sahu was a descendant of Ali.
 His father's name was Tahir Ataullah, and his son was Ghazi Saiyyad Salar Masud.
 He had two brothers.
 One was Syed Maroofuddin Ghazi.
 He was probably a brother-in-law of the Sultan, purportedly married to the latter's sister, Sitr-i-Mu'alla.
 He came to India along with Sultan Mahmud Ghaznavi as his army commander.
 He died and is buried in Satrikh.

 Nawabs of Awadh Era

 During the last years of Nawabs of Awadh, Satrikh was a Taluqa of Nawabi and British Awadh.
 This estate comprised 85 villages.
 All the villages were to pay their 'lagan' (tax) to the Taluqedar of Satrikh.
 The Taluqa of Satrikh was transferred from Chaudhary's of Satrikh to Late Qazi's.
-He had the family still resides at Qazi Kothi at Qaziana area.